rcubillo/project3/README.md

 ### Overview

-There are a lot of apps and websites in the market serving several different audiences.
+There are a lot of apps and websites on the market serving several different audiences.
 We have Facebook, LinkedIn, YouTube, Twitter, Instagram.

-In fact, the universe of people’s interests, occupations, and hobbies is much wider and more sophisticated.
+In fact, the universe of people’s interests, occupations, and hobbies is much wider and more sophisticated than it has ever been.
 There will always be room for another platform to unite people that have a common devotion.

-This is an application for users of all ages to find friends, share whatever they have in mind, and watch their favorite YouTube videos.
+This is an application for users of all ages to find friends, share whatever they have on their minds, and watch their favorite YouTube videos.

 ### Technologies